powdr-labs/powdr/riscv/tests/instruction_tests/README.md

 is supposed to leave the high bits of the return address in `x6`.
 This does not happen in Powdr!

-Following there is a list of tests from the test suite that we do not support:
+The following is a list of tests from the test suite that we do not support:

 ## From the basic instruction set (rv32ui):